 Are RV loans tax deductible?

-RV loans are a little different than car loans, as you can declare your RV a primary or secondary residence.
+RV loans are a little different from car loans, as you can declare your RV a primary or secondary residence.
 This can reduce your federal taxes.

-“If the RV is used as the consumer’s principal residence, the interest is deductible just as with a residential mortgage,” says Barron.
+“If the RV is used as the consumer’s principal residence, the interest is deductible just as with a residential mortgage,” Barron says.
 However, if you declare your RV as a residence, you might need special RV insurance.
 If you’re worried about tax implications, consult with a tax professional.